PaddyMc/authenticator-test/README.md

-# Authenticator CLI tool
+# Osmosis test tool

-This repository contains a Go client used to interact with the Osmosis authenticator module, designed to facilitate testing and integration with third-party signers.
+This repository contains a Go client used to interact with the Osmosis node, designed to facilitate testing and integration.

-For detailed information, please refer to the [Osmosis Smart Accounts documentation](https://github.com/osmosis-labs/osmosis/tree/feat/smart-accounts).

-## Overview of the Authenticator test tool
+## Overview of the osmosis test tool

-The `osmosis-test` tool is designed to test integration with third-party signers and the authenticator module in the Osmosis blockchain.
-It provides a range of commands to simulate various transaction flows involving smart accounts and cosigners.
+The `osmosis-test` tool is designed to test integration with the Osmosis blockchain.
+It provides a range of commands to simulate various transaction flows involving blockchain transactions smart accounts and cosigners.

 ### Available Commands